Composing Control Barrier Functions for Complex Safety Specifications: COMPLEX SAFETY SPECIFICATIONS

 \subsection{Single CBF for Arbitrary Safe Set Compositions}

 Having discussed the union and intersection of sets, we extend our framework to arbitrary combinations of unions and intersections.
-These include two-level compositions like ${\bigcup \bigcap_{i} \C_i}$, three-level specifications like ${\bigcap \bigcup \bigcap_{i} \C_i}$, etc. We propose an algorithmic way to capture these by a single CBF.
+These include e.g. two-level or three-level compositions, like ${\bigcup \bigcap_{i} \C_i}$ or ${\bigcap \bigcup \bigcap_{i} \C_i}$, etc. We propose an algorithmic way to capture these by a single CBF candidate.

 Specifically, consider $M$ levels of safety specifications that establish a single safe set by composing $N$ individual sets.
 The individual sets are $\C_i$ in~\eqref{eq:safeset_individual}, ${i \in I = \{1, \ldots, N\}}$.
 The specification levels are indexed by ${\ell \in L = \{1, \ldots, M\}}$.
 At each level, the union or intersection of sets is taken, resulting in $N_\ell$ new sets, denoted by $\C_i^\ell$, ${i \in I_\ell = \{1, \ldots, N_\ell\}}$.
 This is repeated until a single safe set, called $\Cc$, is obtained: